What type of content do you primarily create?

 A-roll is the primary footage.
 It contains the main narrative or the backbone of your story.
 Think of interviews, main dialogue scenes, and key moments that drive the narrative forward.
 A-roll would be the main chapters if your video were a book.

-Unlike primary footage or A-roll—which usually contains the main narrative, interviews, or key scenes—B-roll adds depth and context, and prevents monotony.
-It enriches the story and provides a visual break from the main video content.
+Unlike primary footage or A-roll—which usually contains the main narrative, interviews, or key scenes—B-roll footage adds depth and context, and prevents monotony.
+It enriches the story and provides a visual break from the main video content, helping to maintain viewer engagement throughout longer videos.

-The term B-roll can include everything from scenic shots setting a location's ambiance to close-up inserts emphasizing details.
+B-roll footage can include everything from scenic shots setting a location's ambiance to close-up inserts emphasizing details.
+In scripted productions, B-roll includes cutaways, establishing shots, inserts, and other shots that help transition between scenes or provide context.
 While A-roll tells the primary story, B-roll enriches it, making the piece more engaging and visually compelling.

 How to shoot B-roll footage